PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

       #
       # To integrate with tools that support multiple versions (such as client.authentication.k8s.io/v1alpha1),
       # set an environment variable, pass an argument to the tool that indicates which version the exec plugin expects,
-      # or read the version from the ExecCredential object in the KUBERNETES_EXEC_INFO environment variable.
+      # or read the version from the ExecCredential object in the PlaidCloud_EXEC_INFO environment variable.
       apiVersion: "client.authentication.k8s.io/v1"

       # Environment variables to set when executing the plugin.
 Optional.